Front Matter Properties

 2. Meaningful Defaults: Provide sensible defaults for optional properties

-3. Type Safety: Leverage C# type system for validation
+3. Type Safety: Leverage the C# type system for validation

 4. Required Properties: Mark essential properties as required